Frequently Asked Questions

 WHO ARE YOUR STAFF MEMBERS?

 Our camp director recruits caring and mature staff members based on their character and proven ability to work with youth.
-All staff members are at least 18 years old, and have been validated by their local pastors and others to staff.
+All staff members are at least 16 years old, and have been validated by their local pastors and other staff.

 DO YOU BACKGROUND CHECK YOUR STAFF?